Robust Multi-Task Learning with Excess Risks: Preliminaries

 \subsection{Excess Risks}

 Consider predicting the label $y\in\cY$ from the input data $x\in\cX$.
 Let the data be drawn from some distribution $P$.
-Given a loss function $\ell$, the risk (or expected loss) of a model $\theta$ from the model family $\Theta$ is given by
+Given the per-sample loss function $\mathcal{L}$, the risk (or expected loss) of a model $\theta$ from the model family $\Theta$ is given by

 The risk can be further decomposed as follows